DarienLibrary/website_content/content/_finished/reopening/reopening.md

 <h3 style="color:#009623;"><a id="not"></a>Services Not Available Currently</h3>

+* Book-a-Libarian assistance for Technology
 * Borrowing technology items including kits from the Children's Library and museum passes
 * Business Services: banner printing, custom print jobs, paper trimmers, laminating, typewriter use, and spiral binding
 * Digital Media Lab: VHS digitization, slide digitization, large format scanning, green screen, audio recording, video conferencing, and audiovisual editing
-* Book-a-Libarian assistance for Technology
+* Notary appointments are suspended

 <br />
 <a href="#return">Return to the top of the page</a>